Emergent topology in thin films of nodal line semimetals: FST from bulk states hybridization

 For a given $k_0$ and $n$, the above equation has solution for a pair of nodes only when the right hand side lies in the range (-1, 1).
 Note that the above equation admits solution only for some values of $n$.
 For instance, when $k_0=1.0$ and $L_y=10$, we have solution only for three values of $n=1,2$ and 3.
-Therefore, there are only six Weyl cones which are separated along the $k_x$ axis, as shown in Fig. \ref{Fig:FSTy}(a).
+Therefore, there are only six nodes which are separated along $k_x$ axis, as shown in Fig. \ref{Fig:FSTy}(a).
+Similar to Weyl nodes in three dimensions, these two-dimensional nodes are twofold degenerate, possess a topological charge, and give rise to Fermi-arc edge states in the host material.
+Consequently, they are sometimes referred to in the literature as Weyl nodes \cite{Isobe_Nagaosa_2016, Meng_Zhang_2021, Shi_Liu_2021, Li_Wang_2021, Wei_Tao_2022, Jia_Liu_2020, You_Su_2019, Lopes_2024, Stemmer_2023, Abdulla_Protected_2024}.
+A two-dimensional Dirac node, however, is distinguished from a Weyl node by the nature of the band degeneracy at the touching point.

 Recall that the NLSM model described by Eq. \ref{Eq:HkNLSM} possesses chiral symmetry, which remains intact even in the finite-size system.
 As a result, the Weyl nodes that emerge in the quasi-two-dimensional geometry can be characterized by an integer-valued $\mathbb{Z}$ winding number $W$ \cite{Abdulla_Protected_2024}.
 For instance, when $k_0 = 1.0$ and $L_y = 10$, we find six Weyl nodes in the spectrum.
-Our calculations show that each of these nodes carries a winding number with magnitude $|W| = 1$.
-Since the Hamiltonian belongs to symmetry class BDI, Weyl nodes related by time-reversal symmetry carry opposite winding numbers.
+Our calculations show that each of these nodes carries a winding number with magnitude $|W| = 1$ and the their sum $\sum_i W_i =0$ due to the Nielson-Ninomiya theorem \cite{Nielsen_Ninomiya_1983}.
+Since the Hamiltonian belongs to symmetry class BDI, Weyl nodes related by time-reversal operation carry opposite winding numbers \cite{Abdulla_Protected_2024}.

 According to the bulk-boundary correspondence, we expect Fermi arc edge states to appear when the quasi two-dimensional system is taken finite along the z-direction ($L_z \gg L_y$) \cite{Abdulla_Protected_2024}.
 We have numerically computed these edge states associated with the 2D Weyl nodes, and the results presented in Fig. \ref{Fig:FSTy}(c) are consistent with the $\mathbb{Z}$ classification of the Weyl nodes.